devdogio/RucksackDocs/docs/Collections/CollectionAPI.md

 var added = collection.Add(myItem);
 if(added.error == Errors.CollectionFull)
 {
-    // Aww, the collection is full; Can't place this item.
+    // The collection is full; Can't place this item.
 }
 ```